0x00019913/meshy/README.md

 The main viewport uses mouse and keyboard controls:

-* left-click and drag to rotate the camera
+* LMB to rotate the camera
 * scroll wheel to zoom
 * MMB/RMB to pan
 * `ctrl+i` to import a mesh